molecularmodelinglab/bigbind/README.md

 | pocket_center_{x,y,z} | center of the example pocket bounding box |
 | pocket_size_{x,y,z}   | sizes of the example pocket bounding box |

-The SNA activities csvs (`activities_sna_1_*.csv`) have the same structure, but don't have any of the specific activity-related values (e.g. `pchembl_value`).
-Instead all they have is the boolean `active` column.
+The SNA activities csvs (`activities_sna_1_*.csv`) have the same structure but don't have any of the specific activity-related values (e.g. `pchembl_value`).
+Instead, all they have is the boolean `active` column.

 The `*_screens` folders contain the virtual screening benchmarks described in the paper.
-There is a seperate csv for each pocket, structured exactly like the SNA csv files.
+There is a separate csv for each pocket, structured exactly like the SNA csv files.

 There are also `structures_*.csv` files describing the 3d crystal structures of ligands if you so desire.
 This data isn't used in the paper, but you might find it useful.
 It's really just a way to access the CrossDocked data if you don't care about the docked poses.
-The structure of the structues file is as follows:
+The structure of the structures file is as follows:

 | Column           | Description                                                    |
 | :---             |    :----                                                       |